 Q=λ2(κ4G0+κ2G1+G2) Eq.
 14

 The three sparse precision matrices (G0, G2, G2) were then passed to Template Model Builder (TMB) (Kristensen et al., 2013), the software program used for parameter estimation.
 TMB uses the integrated nested Laplace approximation (Skaug and Fournier, 2006) to calculate the marginal likelihood of the fixed-effect parameters integrated across all random fields, while also calculating the gradient of the marginal likelihood via automatic differentiation.
 Fixed effects were then subsequently optimized using traditional tools in R by maximizing the log-marginal likelihood.
-Confidence intervals were calculated using the delta-method.
+Confidence intervals were calculated using the delta-method (see Thorson et al. In press for alternative estimation methods).

+The triangulation mesh used to model spatially explicit Gompertz population dynamics had 185 vertices with vertices located closer in space where the density of non-zero CPUE measurements was higher (Fig. 2).
+The same triangulation mesh was used for all years, even though fisheries-independent surveys were never conducted across the entire study area in a single year.
+The GOA and the AIs were typically sampled in odd and even years respectively (Fig. 3).
+On average, the yearly mean CPUE was higher in the GOA compared to the AIs, but an increased number of non-zero CPUE measurements were consistently collected in the AIs compared to the GOA (Fig. 3).

 Stock boundaries